Sebastiano-schaueria

 Sebastiano-schaueria is a monotypic genus of flowering plants belonging to the family Acanthaceae.
 The only known species is Sebastiano-schaueria oblongata.

-Its native range is south eastern Brazil.
+Its native range is southeastern Brazil.

 The genus name of Sebastiano-schaueria is in honour of Sebastian Schauer (1814–1850), German gardener and botanist at botanical gardens in present-day Wrocław and Berlin.
 The Latin specific epithet of oblongata refers to oblangatus meaning oblong.

 Both the genus and the species were first described and published in C.F.P.von Martius & auct. suc. (eds.), Fl.
 Bras.
 Vol.9 on pages 158-159 in 1847.

 The genus is recognized by the United States Department of Agriculture and the Agricultural Research Service, but they do not list any known species.